SURGroup/UQpy/docs/source/dimension_reduction_doc.rst

 The ``DirectPOD`` class is imported using the following command:

->>> from DimensionReduction import DirectPOD
+>>> from UQpy.dimension_reduction.pod.DirectPOD import DirectPOD

 One can use the following command to instantiate the class ``DirectPOD``

-.. autoclass:: UQpy.DimensionReduction.DirectPOD
+.. autoclass:: UQpy.dimension_reduction.pod.DirectPOD
     :members: